roshni-b/cidc-api-gae/.github/pull_request_template.md

 ## Checklist

 Please include and complete the following checklist.
-You can mark an item as complete with the `- [x]` prefix
+You can mark an item as complete with the `- [x]` prefix:

 - [ ] Tests - Added unit tests for new code, regression tests for bugs and updated the integration tests if required
 - [ ] Formatting & Linting - `black` and `flake8` have been used to ensure styling guidelines are met